clemsonciti/palmetto-documentation/docs/owner.md

 1. Grant access to purchased storage for other Clemson students, faculty or staff
-1. Request access for external collaborators (unaffiliated with Clemson University) to purchased storage
+2. Request access for external collaborators (unaffiliated with Clemson University) to purchased storage
-1. Daily "snapshots" of data for up to 7 days (included in the purchased space).
+3. Daily "snapshots" of data for up to 7 days (included in the purchased space).
 	Configurable snapshot frequency and period.
-1. Full mirror for system recovery (ITC and main campus)
+4. Full mirror for system recovery (ITC and main campus)

 **Please note that the Palmetto cluster should not be used to store sensitive and/or confidential information.
 Please review Clemson's list of data categories [here](https://ccit.clemson.edu/cybersecurity/policy/data-classification/) to make sure that your data belong to "public" or "internal use" categories.
 Data belonging to other categories ("confidential" and "restricted") cannot be stored on Palmetto.**

-### Current storage pricing

-Storage may be purchased in 1 TB chunks (server shared with other users) or 150 TB.
+- Storage may be purchased in 1 TB chunks (server shared with other users) or 150 TB.
-Purchase of 150 TB grants the owner access to an isolated storage system, which may offer better performance.
+- Purchase of 150 TB grants the owner access to an isolated storage system, which may offer better performance.
-The current price for both the above options is **$150 per TB** for a period of 4 years.

 The data is stored in the ZFS filesystem format.
-Owners of the previous SAMQFS storage may expand existing storage at the same price.
+Owners of the previous SAMQFS storage may expand existing storage at the cost.

 ## Contact information

-Individuals interested in purchase of Palmetto hardware may contact the Advanced Computing and Data Science team by email ithelp@clemson.edu and include “Palmetto nodes purchase” (or "Palmetto storage purchase", or if you wish "Palmetto node and storage purchase") in the subject line.
+Individuals interested in purchase of Palmetto hardware may contact the Advanced Computing and Data Science team to inquire about the availability and subsidized costs for compute node and storage by email ithelp@clemson.edu and include “Palmetto nodes purchase” (or "Palmetto storage purchase", or if you wish "Palmetto node and storage purchase") in the subject line.

 ## Using purchased Palmetto storage or queue